EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 from the primary stage
 (coal, oil, natural gas)
 to the final stage
-(energy purchased by consumers, such as refined petroleum and electricity) and ultimately to the useful stage
+(energy purchased by consumers, such as refined petroleum and electricity), to the useful stage
-(heat, mechanical drive, and light), the last energy before energy services
+(heat, mechanical drive, and light), and sometimes to energy services
 (transport, thermal comfort, and illumination).
-Societal exergy analysis (SEA), an extension of energy analysis, quantifies energy flows as exergy, the physical work potential of energy.
+Societal exergy analysis (SEA), an extension of energy analysis, quantifies energy flows as exergy, the mechanical work potential of energy.

 # Statement of need

-Historically, SEA has analyzed energy flows through specific countries using spreadsheets, with data in varying and inconsistent formats [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
+Historically, SEA has analyzed energy flows through individual countries using spreadsheets, with data in varying and inconsistent formats [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
-The authors and others in the field wanted to expand to cover all countries, but the spreadsheet approach to data analysis would not scale.
+The authors of this paper and others in the field wanted to expand SEA to cover all countries, but the spreadsheet approach to data analysis is not scalable.

+To achieve scalable societal energy and exergy analysis, several sub-problems needed to be solved.
+The first problem is the format for data storage.
+We use the Physical Supply-Use Table (PSUT) data structure, a matrix approach to describing energy flows from extraction to processing stages and, ultimately, to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018].
+A second problem is that `R` data fames.

+It would be convenient to perform matrix mathematics in `R` data frames as easily as scalar mathematics with the `dplyr` package from the `tidyverse`.
+To do that, a way to embed matrices in a cell of a data frame is required.

+Further, a means of manipulating row and column names

+One problem is da

+that different countries,
+and different years for a given country, will have varying energy products and

+To solve these problems and
+to meet the need for the SEA community, we developed a suite of `R` packages.

+# Design of `R` packages

+to enable
-We developed a series of `R` packages to enable analyses for all countries, as described in the following table.
+analyses for all countries, as described in the following table.

 Reference for data repository [@Marshall:2023aa].